Skip to Content

 Tied Knots

-4. Clustered Knots: Tie clusters of 3-5 fringe strands into knots spaced along the edge.
+4. Clustered Knots: Group 3-5 fringe strands into clusters for a playful finish.

 Hand Sewn Blanket Edges